CRI-MotionLab/Streamo/README.md

 Streamo sends all its OSC frames on the port `7400`.

-A valid target IP address must be entered in the bottom page fields to allow OSC data sending.
+A valid target IP address must be entered in the bottom page fields to enable OSC data sending.
 Once this is done the play button becomes clickable, and allows to toggle the OSC data sending on and off.
 The target IP address is automatically saved across sessions.